|Spiral galaxy in Coma Cluster [Courtesy NASA]|

 For that matter, if we were to strictly apply Popper's principle, Copernicus' heliocentric theory was falsified from the start and should not have been further considered, because it could not predict planetary motions quite as accurately as the traditional Ptolemaic system.
 It only gained acceptance when Kepler modified the theory to include elliptical orbits with time-varying speeds, and when Newton showed that this behavior could be mathematically derived from his laws of motion.
 In a similar way, Newton's theory was arguably falsified in the mid-19th century, when certain anomalies were noted in the orbit of Mercury.
-But it would have been irresponsible to have discarded Newtonian mechanics at that time, because of its overwhelming success in accurately explaining a vast array of phenomena, and because there was no better alternative until Einstein's relativity.
+But it would have been irresponsible to discard Newtonian mechanics at that time, because of its overwhelming success in accurately explaining a vast array of phenomena.

 It must also be kept in mind that in most cases, "falsified" theories continue to be extremely accurate models of reality within appropriate domains.
-For example, even today, over 100 years after Newton's mechanics and Maxwell's electromagnetic equations were "falsified" and supplanted by new theories of physics, they remain the basis of almost all practical engineering and scientific computations, giving results virtually indistinguishable from those of more modern theories.
-Relativity corrections are used in the GPS systems now incorporated into many automobiles, and quantum mechanical calculations are employed in semiconductor device design, materials science and chemistry.
-But beyond a handful of examples such as this, it is hard to identify any instances in the modern world where the classical theories of physics don't suffice.
+For example, even today, over 100 years after Newton's mechanics and Maxwell's electromagnetic equations were "falsified" and supplanted by new theories of physics (relativity and quantum mechanics), they remain the basis of almost all practical engineering and scientific computations, giving results virtually indistinguishable from those of more modern theories.
+Relativity corrections are employed in the GPS system, which is used by many automobiles and smartphones, and quantum mechanical calculations are employed in semiconductor design, materials science and chemistry.
+But in most other arenas of the modern world, the classical theories of physics are entirely satisfactory.

-What's more, Kuhn's writings, much as Popper's writings before him, have been badly misused by a host of eager but ill-informed and often amateurish writers thinking that they can smash the reigning orthodoxy of modern science.
+Kuhn's writings, much as Popper's writings before him, have been badly misused by a host of eager but ill-informed writers and scholars who think that they can smash the reigning orthodoxy of modern science.
 In a recently published interview of Kuhn by Scientific American writer John Horgan, Kuhn was deeply upset that he has become a patron saint to this type of would-be scientific revolutionaries: "I get a lot of letters saying, 'I've just read your book, and it's transformed my life.
 I'm trying to start a revolution.
 Please help me,' and accompanied by a book-length manuscript."
-Kuhn emphasized that in spite of the often iconoclastic way in his writings have been interpreted, he remained "pro-science," noting that science has produced "the greatest and most original bursts of creativity" of any human enterprise [Horgan2012].
+Kuhn emphasized that in spite of the often iconoclastic way his writings have been interpreted, he remained "pro-science," noting that science has produced "the greatest and most original bursts of creativity" of any human enterprise [Horgan2012].